 The two students selected for the AJ Student Prize by Newcastle University

-About the School of Architecture, Planning & Landscape
+About the School of Architecture, Planning and Landscape

 - Courses BA (Hons) Architecture, MArch, Architectural Practice and Management Postgraduate Diploma

 - Head of school Adam Sharr

 - Full-time tutors 25

 - Fees UK/EU £9,250, international £19,200